Diriyah ePrix

-The Diriyah ePrix is a race of the single-seater, electrically powered Formula E championship, held in Diriyah, Saudi Arabia.
+The Diriyah ePrix was a race of the single-seater, electrically powered Formula E championship, held in Diriyah, Saudi Arabia.
 It was first held as part of the 2018–19 season and was the first Formula E race to be held in the Middle East.
 The second Diriyah ePrix was held on 22 and 23 November 2019.
+The final Diriyah ePrix was held on 26 and 27 January 2024.
+The final race was won by Nick Cassidy for Jaguar.
+The Saudi Arabian Formula E round has been moved to the Jeddah Corniche Circuit, becoming the Jeddah ePrix.

 History

 As a part of Saudi Arabia's long-term plan to hold international sports events, the General Sports Authority along with Saudi Arabian Motor Federation made a ten-year agreement to hold a Formula E ePrix in Saudi Arabia.